cornelcristea/RubyMine_Debugger_test_migration/README.md

 - All installed versions of Ruby must be able to run a Ruby application with a Gemfile.

 Also provide a script/example projects/way to verify that your solution satisfies all described points.
 It should contain a step-by-step instructions on how to run and verify your solution.

+### How to build

+Open a terminal in root folder of project and run the following commands

+-